Infant Parent Coaching Program

 Dr Emmi Pikler

-Routines are crucial.
-Because everything is new to babies and young children, they thrive on sameness!
+Routines are crucial for babies and young children.
+Because everything is new them, they thrive on sameness!
 Sameness helps babies to know what is happening, what is about to happen and how they can participate.
 It is empowering for a baby and builds their sense of autonomy and independence.
 This includes the sameness of all routines; nursing routines, diapering routines, play routines, dinner routines and sleep routines.

-Once the baby’s needs have been satisfied through mutually enjoyable care experiences, the baby is ready to engage in free, independent play, exploring and discovering their relationship to world around them in their own strategically designed free play space.
+Once the baby’s needs have been satisfied through mutually enjoyable care experiences, the baby is ready to engage in free, independent play, exploring and discovering their relationship to the world around them in their own strategically designed free play space.
 The free play space is created with all the key elements for optimal fine and gross motor development.
-It’s a large, safe, gated space with a few select toys and plenty of room to move freely and safely - always within view of the parent.
+It’s a large, safe, gated space with a few select toys and plenty of room to move freely and safely.

-My intention throughout is to support parents in having their ideal relationship with their child, navigating through early brain development considerations, child attachment theory, routines, and their own intuition and intentions towards providing their baby with unprecedented care.
+My intention throughout is to support parents in having their ideal relationship with their child, navigating through early brain development considerations, child attachment theory, routines, and their own intuition and intentions, investing in the best possible care for their baby.

 Attachment Research Study Results